ravisraval/BlingRunner/ReadMe.md

 ![Game Mockup](docs/BlingRunner.png)

 ## Technologies Utilized
 To display, animate, and add sound to BlingRunner, I will use the CreateJS suite.
 Specifically, this contains EaselJS for displaying content on the canvas, TweenJS for animation, and SoundJS for audio.
-As object display, animation, and sound are crucial to BlingRunner, this library suite is a perfect fit.
+In concert with TweenJs, I will use AnimeJs for its smooth object animationAs object display, animation, and sound are crucial to BlingRunner, this library suite is a perfect fit.

 ##Implementation Timeline